 One of the most significant factors that you need to keep in mind while planning your holiday in Rome are the days of the week that you will be here.
 Ensure that the places and sites you wish to visit during your time in Rome remain open on those days.

-Also, a great idea will be to buy a 72-hour Pass which enables you to skip the line at a lot of important places, free access to a few sites, discounted entries, 72-hour travel card for all major transport systems, a guidebook, and a hop-on-hop-off 3-day bus ticket.
+Also, a great idea while spending 3 days in Rome will be to buy a 72-hour Pass which enables you to skip the line at a lot of important places, free access to a few sites, discounted entries, 72-hour travel card for all major transport systems, a guidebook, and a hop-on-hop-off 3-day bus ticket.

 Let us now begin with the 3-day grand tour of Rome.